aathil-Mr-ITGuy/aathil-Mr-ITGuy/README.md

 - 🔭 I'm Aathil.
 Thanks for reaching my profile, I like to code and collaborate with other developers to build next level applications.
-- 💼 Trainee Associate Software Engineer (Anroid) @ The Elegant Media
+- 💼 Trainee Associate Software Engineer (Android) @ The Elegant Media
 - ⚡ Visitors so far
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=aathil-Mr-ITGuy.aathil-Mr-ITGuy)
 - 🌱  I’ve blogged here for nearly 2 years on different types of topics https://aathilks.blogspot.com/